PaulVaucelle/Cheat-Sheet-New-Ph.D-student/README.md

 There might be things that you do not understand at first, or things that are not useful at all.
 This repo is made to give some help about a lot of things.
 Please be kind :D.
 You can check the pdf file to have all the information that you may need or want !

+PS  : Download the pdf to have direct access to the different links included in it !

 # Have a good Ph.D !
  La Relève